 Of course, it’s not like things improve once you leave the locker room.
 My main complaint is that everyone assumes I’m new to exercise and that once I get into the groove the pounds will just drop off.
 Um, here let me pick up that very heavy weight for you and no, no they won’t.
 For more on this theme read Myths and Stereotypes Are Ruining My Zumba Class!, Five Things Every Gym Should Already Be Doing, and Working Out While Fat.

 But I also want to make a more complicated suggestion that when you think you’re only exercising to lose weight, and you don’t lose weight, then you might just quit.
-The reason not to quit is of course is that exercise has enormous heath benefits, far beyond weight loss.
+The reason not to quit is of course is that exercise has enormous health benefits, far beyond weight loss.
 And the connection between health and obesity is complicated.
 It’s not even clear that it’s in everyone’s health interest to lose weight.
 See Obesity, health, and fitness: some odd connections.

 So, as I mentioned at the start I’ve been having difficulty writing this post.
 Something felt wrong about it.
 What?
 What’s missing?
 How about this: What about the thin people?
 The original post leaves them out and thin people are hurt too by the myth that thinness equals fitness.
 Probably they lose out, for example, on not having their doctors remind them of the benefits of regular exercise.
 I don’t know, it’s never happened to me, but I imagine they just step off the scales and get told, “you’re fine.”